 All That Remains is an American Heavy Metal band from Springfield, Massachusetts, which formed in 1998.
-They have released five studio albums, a live CD/DVD, and have sold nearly 800,000 records worldwide.
-The group consists of guitarists Oli Herbert and Mike Martin, vocalist Philip Labonte, bassist Jeanne Sagan and former Diecast drummer Jason Costa with Labonte and Herbert being the only two original members.
+The band consists of guitarists Jason Richardson and Mike Martin, vocalist Philip Labonte, bassist Matt Deis, and former Diecast drummer Jason Costa.
 To date, all of their songs that were released as singles have had music videos created for them.

 - Philip Labonte - vocals (1998-present)